Tong-Chen/tong-chen.github.com/_posts/2014-02-20-backup-data-with-rdiff_backup.md

   #Add the following words into .bashrc or .bash_profile or any other config files
   export PATH=${PATH}:/home/user/rdiff-backup/bin
   export PYTHONPATH=${PYTHONPATH}:/home/user/rdiff-backup/lib/python2.x/site-packages
-  #pay attention to the x in python2.x of above line
+  #pay attention to the x in python2.x of above line which can be 6 or 7 depending on
+  #the Python version used.
   {% endhighlight %}

 * Test environmental variable when executing commands through ssh